aciccarello/ciccarello.me/caw.md

     prompt: Does it have a mustache?
     options:
       - id: raven-stash
-        title: Yes, with long bristles (as much as 2/3 the way down the bill)
+        title: Yes, with long bristles
-        hint: Does it look like long feathers are flush against the bill?
+        hint: Does it look like long feathers are flush against as much of 2/3rds of the bill?
         reason: The bristles on a raven are longer and often more noticeable
         score:
           crow: 1